 In this work, rather than studying birefringence, we focus on the quasinormal modes (QNMs) of such a black hole solution obtained in a spontaneous Lorentz-violating scenario.
+While the QNMs of test scalar, Dirac, and vector fields in this spacetime have been previously investigated~\cite{Filho2,KR-qnm}, we perform non-test gravitational and electromagnetic fields and consider their coupled system.
 The study of QNMs is crucial because the very existence of black holes remains an open question.
 None of the direct or indirect detections of ``black holes'' have been able to verify their existence.
 Chances are that the signals originate from other compact objects.
 In gravitational-wave astronomy, it is the ringdown stage in the merger process of the binary systems that tells us the final state of their merger.
 This stage corresponds to the perturbation problem under certain spacetime considered---including the black hole background---the unique boundary condition of which at the horizon reflects the intrinsic dissipative feature of black holes.
 In particular, this constitutes an eigenvalue problem, the eigenstates of which are called QNMs.
 Although studies on QNMs started long before the first successful detection of gravitational waves, identifying the nature of the compact object was their main motivation at the very beginning~\cite{old-review-qnm1,old-review-qnm2}.
 So the advent of gravitational-wave astronomy~\cite{GW150914} has renewed interest in QNMs, while of course gravitational-wave astronomy cannot confirm the observation of black holes to date, since the signal-to-noise ratio in the ringdown stage remains insufficient to extract the QNMs in current observations.